2020 VETERAN & SUPPORT RIDERS

 Mitchell, US Army, served from 2011-2012 where he was deployed to Afghanistan.
 It was his experience in Afghanistan that helped Mitchell find his true passion for helping fellow veterans to rebuild their lives through counseling and recreational sports, like horseback riding.
 While in Afghanistan, he obtained a physical injury to his back that brought him to spend some time using a wheelchair and cane to help him move around.
 During this time, he was also going through a divorce, which made him realize that he needed to find a better way to control his PTSD.
 While on this journey, he found BraveHearts, where he learned how to become an instructor through BraveHearts training and certification program.
 Mitchell became an instructor in 2017 and has taught not only veterans but also children, with various diagnoses, how to ride horses.
-He uses the horse to help his fellow veterans to experience at least 30 minutes (the length of a lesson) of relief from their PTSD symptoms.
+In 2019, Mitchell received the PATH Intl.
+Equine Services for Heroes Veteran of the Year Award.
+He uses the horse to help his fellow veterans to experience relief from their PTSD symptoms.
 In return, Mitchell has been able to heal through working with horses and training wild mustangs at BraveHearts.
-This will be Mitchell’s second year riding in Trail to Zero.
-Mitchell will be riding in Trail to Zero Washington, DC, NYC & Chicago.
+2020 is Mitchell’s third year participating in Trail to Zero.

 North Richland Hills, Texas

 Mitchell, US Army Infantry, OIF/OEF veteran served from 2000-2004.
 Mitchell was introduced to BraveHearts through an Illinois VA program he was enrolled in.
 When he saw the mustangs, it was love at first sight.
 After his program ended, he came back from Texas to participate specifically with the mustangs at BraveHearts.
 He can relate to the mustang’s hesitations and difficulty with trusting their new normal and relates what the mustang is going through to his own experience with reintegrating into civilian life.
 Mitchell describes working with the mustangs as a tidal wave of emotions.
 He loves the challenge the mustang brings him and knowing that every inch the mustang gives him has been earned.
 He enjoys the rush of adrenaline he gets when first stepping into the round pen and explains the feeling that overcomes him when working the mustang as the most calming feeling he has ever experienced.
 He relates the soothing feeling that he is overcome with similar to the way it feels when holding and rocking his sons.
 After years of struggling with substance abuse and PTSD attacks, Mitchell has, for the first time since the military, been able to see a future for him and has the feeling that everything is going to be ok.
 He has obtained his PATH certification and has become very involved in BraveHearts teaching veterans and becoming a Special Olympics coach to teach children and adults to prepare for the equestrian games.
-After 1.5 years at BraveHearts, Mitchell has returned home to Texas to be with his wife and children.
-He is still very involved at BraveHearts and has spoken at the PATH 2018 Conference in Orlando, FL as the keynote speaker.
+After 1.5 years at BraveHearts, Mitchell returned home to Texas to be with his wife and children.
+He is still very involved at BraveHearts and was the 2018 PATH Intl.
+Keynote Speaker.
 His dream is to develop or work for a program in Texas to help more veterans.
-This will be Reno’s third year riding in Trail to Zero.
-In 2019, Reno rode in Trail to Zero Washington, DC, NYC & Chicago.
+2020 is Reno’s forth year riding in Trail to Zero.

 Marshall, US Marine, served from 1981-1989.
 Marshall became interested in BraveHearts when looking for an organization for his motorcycle club to donate funds for veterans with fellow veteran, Cowboy.
 After visiting BraveHearts, he soon became a volunteer helping other veterans and people in need in sessions.
 Shortly thereafter, Marshall started receiving lessons at BraveHearts through their Veterans Program.
 Marshall believes that there is a camaraderie that happens when working with the mustangs that is similar to the camaraderie found in the military.
 He feels that the mustangs are the spirit of survival.
 They represent freedom.
 The bond that happens from working with the mustang is the same profound bond that experienced in the military.
 Working with mustangs brings his mind at ease and a sense of nirvana overcomes him, which he is then able to share with everyone he encounters.
 Marshall became a PATH Intl. certified instructor in 2017 and is the Peer to Peer Specialist for veterans at BraveHearts.
-This will be Marshall’s second year riding in Trail to Zero.
-In 2019, Marshall rode in Trail to Zero Washington, DC, NYC & Chicago.
+2020 is Marshall’s third year riding in Trail to Zero.

 Glendale Heights, IL

-Watching the Twin Towers fall on 9/11 as a child solidified Nichelle’s desire to join the Air Force, serving from 2008 until 2013.
+Watching the Twin Towers fall on 9/11 as a child solidified a desire to join the Air Force, serving from 2008 until 2013.
 After a chance meeting with a BraveHearts instructor in 2017, she become hooked on the camaraderie and dedication shown by the BraveHearts horses, veterans, volunteers, and staff.
 Grateful and humbled by the opportunities afforded at BraveHearts she can often be found in the barn, emptying water buckets or cleaning horse stalls.
 As one of the youngest veterans and growing horsewomen she enjoys her time off the horse, leading in lessons or watching riders and instructors, almost as much as riding.
 Experiencing so many veterans who are open and honest about their mental health struggles and herself having a very stressful career in security with the federal government led her to get serious about her own anxiety.
 Still very much learning about horses and her own struggles with mental health she hopes to destigmatize mental health services for veterans and non-veterans alike.
-This will be Nichell’s first year riding in Trail to Zero.
-In 2019, Nichelle rode in Trail to Zero Washington, DC, NYC & Chicago.
+2020 is Nichelle’s second year riding in Trail to Zero.

 Gold Star Father & Board Chair